Fujiyama Mama: Reception and chart performance

-The song was also covered by the American band Pearl Harbor and the Explosions.

-Reception in Japan

-Despite the lack of chart success in the United States, the song was a major hit in Japan, reaching No. 1 in 1958.
-It held the No. 1 spot in Japan for six months and was the first rock and roll song to become a big hit in Japan.
-An earlier recording was also a hit in Japan in 1955 under the title "I'm a Fujiyama Mama & I'm About to Blow My Top".
+Impact

 With the song's popularity, Jackson toured Japan in February and March 1959.
 The tour was "a sensation" among Japanese fans.
 During her tour of Japan, she played at theatres, clubs, and military bases, and was booked for three shows a day, seven days a week, over several weeks.
 Jackson remained popular in Japan and later recorded songs in Japanese.

 Some have questioned how an American song that explicitly referenced the dropping of atomic bombs on Japan could have become a major pop hit in Japan.
 One author attributes the success of the song in Japan to its embodiment of the desire for female empowerment in post-war Japan.
 Another author cited the song's provocative sexuality and even suggested that Jackson, a white singer, was engaged in "appropriation of the sexual allure of an oriental woman."